 If you plan to use OAM or another single sign-on provider instead of CAS, install WebCenter Sites to work with CAS.
 Once you have verified the installation, switch to the new single sign-on provider.

 Remove older versions of the Java Development Kit (JDK) from the

 PATH environment variables.

 WebCenter Sites requires a JDK, the product will not operate correctly with a Java Runtime Environment.

 Create the directory into which you are installing WebCenter Sites.
 The directory name (

-<sites_install_dir> in this guide) and path cannot contain spaces, and the application server must be able to read from and write to the directory.
+<sites_install_dir> in this guide) and path cannot contain spaces or non-ASCII characters, and the application server must be able to read from and write to the directory.
 In a cluster environment, the path for this directory must be the same for all WebCenter Sites servers.

 Create a directory for WebCenter Sites temporary files.
 This directory should be unique for each WebCenter Sites server.

 For all types of installations, add the

 WebCenter Sites requires access to a database specifically configured for WebCenter Sites.
 Refer to the Oracle WebCenter Sites Certification Matrix for the list of supported databases (and other third-party components).